I Would Die 4 U

 "I Would Die 4 U" is a song by Prince and the Revolution, the fourth single in the US from their 1984 album, Purple Rain.
 The up-tempo dance song was a top 10 hit—the final one from the album—in the US, reaching number 8 on the Billboard Hot 100.

-The song's lyrics evoke Jesus Christ's message to his followers: "U—I would die 4 U, darling if U want me 2"; as well as, "if you're evil I'll forgive you", "all I really need is 2 know that U believe," and, "I'm your messiah and you're the reason why."

 Cash Box called the song "a practice in restrained ecstasy" in which "Prince delivers one of his finest and most passionate...vocal performances."
 Billboard called it "electrifying", saying that "the nervous excitement zaps like a high-tension wire."

 "I Would Die 4 U" is often played in sequence with "Baby I'm a Star", the track following it, on Purple Rain.
 As of April 30, 2016, it has sold 561,772 copies in the United States.

 "Another Lonely Christmas"

 The B-side, "Another Lonely Christmas", is a melancholy account of a man mourning his lover, who had died from pneumonia on a previous Christmas Day.
 Prince recorded "Another Lonely Christmas" in February 1984.
 Although during that period of his life Prince was socially very solitary, he insisted that "Another Lonely Christmas" was a fictional story.
-The song has been compared to the song "Sometimes It Snows in April," from the 1986 album Parade.
+The song has been compared to the song "Sometimes It Snows in April", from the 1986 album Parade.
 He performed "Another Lonely Christmas" live only one time, on the day after Christmas, December 26, 1984, at the St. Paul Civic Center in Minnesota.